SARDONYX-sard/dar-to-oar/README.md

     └─Unarmed_2
 ```

-### If no correspondence table is passed to --mapping_file: The name of the priority folder is used
+### If no correspondence table is passed to --mapping_file

-the name of the priority folder is used.
+The name of the priority folder is used.

-Sample
+- Sample result

 ```txt
 └─Smooth Moveset